-- Aged under 16, or under 19 and in full time education
+- under 18, or under 19 and in full-time education

-- Pregnant or have a baby under 12 months old
+- pregnant or have had a baby in the last 12 months

 Find out more about charges for NHS dental treatment and who can get free treatment on the NHS website:

-Not all dentists are always able to take on new NHS patients, so you may have to join a waiting list, look for a different dentist, or you can choose to use a private dentist, where the costs for treatment will be a bit higher.
+Not all dentists are always able to take on new NHS patients and you may have to join a waiting list or look for a different dentist.
+You can also choose to use a private dentist, though the costs for treatment will be higher.

 The NHS recommends that you should get your eyes tested every two years.
 The opticians can carry out eye tests, check the health of your eyes and can sell you glasses and contact lenses.
 The quickest and easiest way to find an optician is using Google Maps.

 In England, everyone is required to pay for optician treatment, unless you are entitled to NHS funded-treatment which means you can get free eye tests and vouchers towards the cost of glasses.